BW297/DFCD/README.md

 # DFCD

-The implementation for the KDD-25 paper "A Dual-Fusion Cognitive Diagnosis Framework for Open Student Learning Environments".
+The implementation for the KDD 2025 paper "A Dual-Fusion Cognitive Diagnosis Framework for Open Student Learning Environments".
 The paper are in the main.pdf , which are contained in the folder named paper.

 # 💻 Requirements